List of Game & Watch games: Donkey Kong Jr.

 Donkey Kong Jr. was released in the New Wide Screen series on October 26, 1982, in the Table Top series on April 28, 1983, and in the Panorama series on October 4 the same year.
 It is the first game in the New Wide Screen series and a single-screen single-player game.
-Hirokazu Tanaka composed the music.
+Hirokazu Tanaka composed the music for the Table Top/Panorama version.

 Donkey Kong Jr. was recreated in Game & Watch Gallery 3 for Game Boy Color, and Game & Watch Gallery 4 for Game Boy Advance.
 It was recreated as a DSiWare game that was released for Nintendo DSi on August 19, 2009 in Japan, on April 19, 2010 in the United States and on April 23 in Europe, and for Nintendo 3DS on July 7, 2011 in Europe.
 It was rereleased in the Nintendo Mini Classics.

 In the Super Smash Bros. series, Mr. Game & Watch has an attack which has him hit opponents with a key, referencing Donkey Kong Jr..